Anything-Minecraft-Team/anything-minecraft/info/en_us/USEFUL_PLUGINS.md

 > Grief Prevention will solve your grief problems without a roster of trained administrators, without 10 different anti-grief plugins, and without disabling any standard game features.
 Because Grief Prevention teaches players for you, you won't have to publish a training manual or tutorial for players, or add explanatory signs to your world.

-Grief prevention allows players to create and modify their own player claims, as well as server admins creating admin claims, which have more customizability for admins and can prevent players from building.
+GriefPrevention allows players to create and modify their own player claims, as well as server admins creating admin claims, which have more customizability for admins and can prevent players from building.

 ### [WorldGuard](https://dev.bukkit.org/projects/worldguard)